 Calculation of injected volumes

 This protocol describes how to measure injected volumes with the ImageJ software.
-This is limited to the estimation of injected volume of fluorescent molecules.
-This is based on the remarkable reproducibility in the nanosyringe manufacturing which allows to calculate a reference intensity for a specified volume.
+The protocol requires a fluorescent load or adding of fluorescent tracer.
+The method is is based on the nanometer reproducibility of the nanosyringe manufacturing which allows to calculate a reference intensity for a specified volume.

 - Download ImageJ: